 To complicate matters further, each bulb is given a CRI score.
 CRI stands for Colour Rendering Index and is a measure of the ability of a light source to accurately represent different colours.
 Put simply, you want to make sure you get a bulb that makes your tomatoes look red, rather than a strange orangey colour.

-Traditional incandescent and halogen bulbs are near perfect and score in the high 90s.
+Traditional incandescent and halogen bulbs have a near perfect CRI and score in the high 90s.
 LEDs and CFLs are a little behind this and are more likely to have a CRI value in the mid 80s.
 80 is considered an acceptable level, although like many things it comes down to personal preference.

-You can see in the top image that there are a few errors in the colours.
+As you can see in the images above, there are a few errors in the colours in the right-hand image.
 The carrots are not quite as orange, the work surface appears slightly cold and blue and the green is also a subtly different shade.
 A CRI score of 80 is still pretty accurate and suitable for most lighting situations, however if you want a light to pick out a particular work surface or perhaps even a painting, you may want to pick a light source with a high CRI value.

-See our full light bulb test results for the CRI ratings for all of the bulbs we have tested.
+See our for the CRI ratings for all of the bulbs we have tested.

 4. Find the best shape